spacetelescope/cosmo/docs/source/api.rst

         files = glob.glob('*fits')  # Some list of files.

-        # Retrive a bunch of data
+        # Retrieve a bunch of data
         results = get_file_data(files, ('ROOTNAME', 'APERTURE'), (0, 0))

     :param list fitsfiles: List of files from which to retrieve data.